Yuhala/embedded-design/README.md

 # Arduino-Projects
 This repository contains a list of 3 arduino projects I did some time ago.
 All projects are concerned with controlling devices remotely using an Arduino microcontroller.

-1-In the first project, we use the arduino to control a light bulb over BlueTooth.
+1- In the first project, we use the arduino to control a light bulb over BlueTooth. \
-2-In the second project, we use the arduino to control the light bulb with a remote control.
+2- In the second project, we use the arduino to control the light bulb with a remote control. \
-3-In the third project, we control the light bulb this time around over wifi using a laptop.
+3- In the third project, we control the light bulb this time around over wifi using a laptop. \

 ## Prerequisites